Our vertically integrated delivery solutions for zero emissions resources

 Sub.Zero distribution

-Our preferred distribution carrier for green hydrogen is as green methanol.
-Uniquely, our climate positive hydrogen production is achieved efficiently with biogenic carbon dioxide fully captured directly as part of the production process.
-Green methanol is produced at our REC Hubs from synthesising and distilling the hydrogen and CO2.
+Our preferred distribution carrier for Sub.Zero hydrogen is as low carbon methanol.
+Uniquely, our climate positive hydrogen production is achieved efficiently with low carbon content carbon dioxide fully captured directly as part of the production process.
+Low carbon methanol is produced at our Precincts and REC Hubs from synthesising and distilling the hydrogen and carbon dioxide.

-As methanol, Sub.Zero hydrogen enhances its’ Grade A status when measured on where it is produced to being used, or “well to point” basis.
+As methanol, Sub.Zero hydrogen enhances its’ Grade A+ status when measured from where it is produced to where it is being used, or “well to point” basis.
 This arises from the attributes of attaining the highest energy efficiency, together with the lowest carbon intensity and costs, as compared to alternative hydrogen carriers.

-Our modular technology enables REC Hubs to be decentralised, enabling local production of our Sub.Zero resources.
-This distributed network of REC Hub production facilities minimising transport distances, carbon impacts and the costs of distributing to Sub.Zero stations.
+Our modular technology enables Precincts and REC Hubs to be decentralised, enabling local production of our Sub.Zero resources.
+This distributed network of Precincts and REC Hub production facilities minimising transport distances, carbon impacts and the costs of distributing to Sub.Zero stations.

 Sub.Zero One-stop stations

-Integral to the Hydrogen for the Long Haul strategy, initial Sub.Zero stations will be located and serviceable from producing REC Hubs.
-As greater numbers of REC Hubs are developed and Sub.Zero hydrogen off take agreements secured with ZEV fleet owners and operators, the frequency and number of One-stop stations is anticipated to increase towards 2030.
+Integral to building transport green corridors initial Sub.Zero stations will be located and serviceable from producing Precincts and REC Hubs.
+As greater numbers of Precincts and REC Hubs are developed and Sub.Zero hydrogen off take agreements secured with ZEV fleet owners and operators, the frequency and number of refuelling stations is anticipated to increase.